adriFCM/todo-app/REPORT.md

       - targets: ["localhost:8000"]
 ```

-This file shows how Prometheus would be set up (locally) to scrape metrics from the app.
-Combined with `/metrics`, it satisfies the assignment requirement for a “monitoring configuration or dashboard file”.
+This file demonstrates how Prometheus would scrape the app in a local or lab environment, fulfilling the “monitoring configuration or dashboard file” requirement.

 ---

 ## 6. Conclusion

-Starting from a simple Django Todo application, the project has been extended into a **full DevOps-ready service**:
+The original Todo app has been transformed into a small but complete DevOps pipeline:

-- The codebase has been cleaned up with a clear separation between project configuration and business logic.
-Small refactorings help align with SOLID principles and make the app easier to maintain.
+- Code is structured with clearer responsibilities and fewer smells, applying SOLID ideas where appropriate.
-- A proper **testing strategy** using `pytest` and `pytest-django` achieves around 90% coverage, with a strict 70% minimum enforced by the pipeline.
+- Automated tests with `pytest` and `pytest-django` reach around 90% coverage, with a strict 70% minimum enforced by CI and a `coverage.xml` report.
-- A **CI/CD pipeline** built on GitHub Actions automatically runs tests for every change and deploys only from `main`, building Docker images and pushing them to Azure Container Registry.
+- A GitHub Actions pipeline runs tests on every change and deploys only on `main`, building and pushing Docker images to Azure Container Registry.
-- The application is **containerized** and deployed to **Azure Web App for Containers**, which tracks the `latest` image from ACR.
+- The app is containerized and deployed on Azure Web App for Containers, using the `latest` image tag from ACR.
-- **Monitoring** is addressed via a `/health/` endpoint and a Prometheus-compatible `/metrics` endpoint, with a sample `prometheus.yml` file included.
+- Monitoring is covered via `/health` for quick checks and `/metrics` + `prometheus.yml` for metrics and observability.

+Together with the updated README and this report, the repository clearly documents the improvements, the CI/CD pipeline, and the monitoring setup required for the assignment.